 Packed with stunning scenery, captivating wildlife, and incredible natural wonders, Yellowstone National Park is a dream destination for both professional and amateur photographers.
 No matter which part of the park you’re touring, photo ops are around every corner.
-Share them on your Instagram feed or decorate your home or office with your framed prints for the ultimate one-of-a-kind park souvenir – no matter what you choose to do with the photos you take at Yellowstone, they’ll be treasured and enjoyed for years to come.
+Share them on your Instagram feed or decorate your home or office with your framed prints for the ultimate one-of-a-kind park souvenir – no matter what you choose to do with the Yellowstone National Park photos you take, they’ll be treasured and enjoyed for years to come.

-Put your camera to good use during your Yellowstone National Park vacation with these helpful photography tips.
+Put your camera to good use during your Yellowstone National Park vacation with these helpful amateur photographer tips.

 Get an early start.
 If you’re hoping to capture some wildlife for your photo album, getting an early morning start is key (one of the reasons our Photo Safaris set out so early in the morning!)
 Animals are most active early in the day, and the morning light can be spectacular, so skip sleeping in and head out shortly after dawn for your best chance of snapping some great wildlife shots.
 Bonus: You’ll also be able to capture a spectacular Yellowstone sunrise!

 Don’t forget about the “golden hour”.
 As the sun gets low in the sky at the end of the day, the park will be bathed in a warm, golden glow and the sky appears more saturated with color.
 Photographers call this the “golden hour” and there’s a reason it’s a preferred time of day for shooting everything from portraits to landscapes.